Kevinicus37/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 An application to allow a film enthusiast to record and track movies they are interested in seeing or owning, view upcoming releases, and be alerted when a title they have intereset in is releasing soon.
 ### Features
-User Login -
-Search -
+User Login - Users will be able to create accounts and log in to the application.
+Each user will have a profile page.
+Search - Users will be able to search TMDb.org for movies based on title, director, and cast.
-Add to Watchlist -
+Add to Watchlist - Users will be be able to add movies to their list of titles they're interested in watching.
-Delete from Watchlist -
-View Film Info -
+Delete/Move from Watchlist - Users will be able to remove movies from their list, mark them as watched, or add them to a list of movies they'd like to purchase.
+View Film Info - Users will able to see info from a movie such as synopsis, director, cast, release date, poster art, and trailers.
+View Upcoming Releases - Users will be able to see movies releasing soon in theaters and home video.
 ### Technologies
 Java
 Springboot
 Hibernate
+Bootstrap
 MySQL
 Thymeleaf
-Public API
+Public API (TMDb.org)
 ### What I'll Have to Learn
-How, or the best way, for Java/Springboot to work with the API (TMDb.org)
+How, or the best way, to work with the API (TMDb.org) with Java/Springboot
 ### Project Tracker
 Link to your Trello board here